 It is crucial for a child to have a competent grasp of the basic scientific facts and concepts.
 Once that is taken care of, the main focus is to ensure a child is able to use thinking skills to apply scientific knowledge to explain observations in controlled scenarios like scientific experiments, data or things that happen in the real world.

-Sharpening thinking skills like analysing and inferring does not have to be confined only to repeatedly doing science practice papers.
+Sharpening thinking skills like analysing and inferring do not have to be confined only to repeatedly doing science practice papers.
 Instead, home support for the science exam preparation can be more open and exploratory.

 Considering the fact that this is a technological age where information can be accessed with ease, there is nothing a short YouTube video can’t solve!